-One can hardly find a place in Russia with such an impressive number of implemented national projects as in the Krasnoyarsk Region.
+One can hardly find a place in Russia with such an impressive number of implemented national projects as in the Krasnoyarsk Territory.
 Our most focused “development points” have been determined in industry, power engineering and energy, research and education.
 Siberian Federal University, as a response to regional developmental challenges, was established in 2006 to train highly qualified specialists capable of working in any region of our country, including severe conditions of the Northern areas.

 The University was founded by merging 5 major Krasnoyarsk institutions of higher education.
 Among the members of the University Board of Trustees there are representatives of large companies, politicians and scientists.
 The Chairman of the Board is Dmitry Medvedev, the Prime Minister of Russia.

 The mission of the University is to create an advanced education, research and innovation infrastructure and to promote new knowledge and technologies to meet the challenges of social and economic development of the Siberian Federal District, as well as to form the human resources potential - competitive experts in the priority areas of the Siberian and Russian Federation development, corresponding to the modern intellectual requirements and meeting international standards.

 - Over 33,000 students (half of whom come from all over Russia, including 380 overseas students).

 - 7 860 employees, 3 450 teachers, 420 Professors and Doctors habil.

 - 121 doctoral programs in 18 fields of study.

 - 7 400 million RUR University profit in 2014.